-When Jesus (God in the flesh) was on the earth he warned his disciples, and us by extension, to be wary not to worship or follow the teachings of those who are imposters - who desire to be worshipped or believed as if they were God but in truth are LIARS.
+When Jesus (God in the flesh) was on the earth, he warned his disciples and us by extension, to be wary not to worship or follow the teachings of those who are imposters.
+They desire to be worshipped or believed, as if they were God, but in truth are LIARS (Matthew 24:24).

-The Bible does not, for the most part, give us personal names for God but rather offers terms that refer to his function or are one of his many titles.
-Even the unpronounceable YHVH (also known as the tetragrammaton - the four Hebrew consonants that make up his name) translate as 'the Eternal One who preserves' as Frank T. Seekins shows us in his little booklet Hebrew Word Pictures published in 1996.
+The Bible, for the most part, does not offer us personal references for God but rather offers terms that refer to his function or are one of his many titles.
+Even the unpronounceable YHVH (also known as the Tetragrammaton, the four Hebrew consonants that make up YHVH) translates as 'the Eternal One who preserves' as Frank T. Seekins shows us in his little booklet "Hebrew Word Pictures" published in 1996.
 A variation of this title for God is "I AM."